asherddesouza/congo-ecommerce-frontend/README.md

 I would have hashed passwords before storing them into the database.
 Hashing is a one-way operation, so even if attackers got the hashed passwords they couldn't do anything with them.
 I would have used the bcrypt library to hash passwords as soon as a user inputs them, that way nobody except for the user knows their password.
 As well as this, to prevent against rainbow table attacks (because hashes can be reversed), I would also have salted each hashed password with a unique salt `(bcrypt.hash(password, 10))` so that each hash is unique, even if two passwords are the same.

+CSRF attacks trick users into making unwanted requests on a web application where they're authenticated.
+I set sameSite: "Strict" in the session cookies on the express server to ensure that cookies aren't sent with cross-site requests, which blocks unauthorized actions initiated from other domains.

 # Installation and Usage Instructions

 ## Prerequisites